Skip to main content

 Initial or diagnostic assessment is mainly performed at the beginning of the learning procedure and especially in the beginning of the school year or at the beginning of a course.
 It aims at defining the level of prior knowledge and experience, the pupils’ interests and detecting possible difficulties pupils might be facing.

-Assessment techniques are directly correlated with the particular characteristics, the aims and content of each subject.
-They aim at exploring the pupils’ cognitive achievements, whilst emphasizing their ability to acquire, manage and apply knowledge in various ways.
-In addition, they highlight the communicative skills and learning profile of each pupil.
-Assessment techniques, which at the same time consist of teaching practices and apply to all subjects, include:
+Assessment techniques are directly correlated with the particular characteristics, the aims and content of each subject and aim to explore the pupils’ cognitive achievements, whilst emphasizing the student's ability to acquire, manage and apply knowledge in various ways.
+Final assessment techniques highlight the communicative skills and learning profile of each pupil.

 1. Written questions, with a duration of a few minutes or up to one teaching hour